zoidyzoidzoid/rules_docker/docs/Built-ins.md

   Instead you must edit the .bzl file where the rules are declared, or possibly a markdown file next to the .bzl file
  ********************* -->
-# Built-in rules

-These rules are available without any npm installation, via the `WORKSPACE` install of the `build_bazel_rules_nodejs` workspace.
-This is necessary to bootstrap Bazel to run the package manager to download other rules from NPM.

 [name]: https://bazel.build/docs/build-ref.html#name
 [label]: https://bazel.build/docs/build-ref.html#labels
 [labels]: https://bazel.build/docs/build-ref.html#labels